 - Mix together the Sugar and Ground Cinnamon in a small bowl.
 Sprinkle some of it over each muffins.

-- Bake for about 20 minutes, or until puffed and golden (4).
+- Bake for about 20 minutes, or until puffed and golden (see note 4).
+Place on a cooling rack to cool down completely.

 - Make sure to cut the pear into very small pieces.
 If sliced too large, they will tend to sink down to the bottom of the batter.